VH-MMF. Douglas C-47A-10-DK. c/n 12540.

 Withdrawn from service at Perth - January 1969

-Registered to Ansett Transport Industries (Operations) Pty Ltd - September 29, 1969
+Registered to Ansett Transport Industries (Operations) Pty Ltd, Melbourne - September 29, 1969

-Departed Perth on delivery flight to Papua New Guinea - March 7, 1970
+Departed Perth on the ferry flight to Papua New Guinea - March 07, 1970

-Repainted into full Ansett Airlines of Papua New Guinea 'delta' livery at Madang - October 15, 1971
+Repainted into the Ansett Airlines of Papua New Guinea 'delta' livery at Madang - October 15, 1971

-Arrived Hobart at conclusion of ferry flight in full Ansett Airlines 'delta' livery - July 7, 1973
+Arrived Hobart on completion of the ferry flight in the standard Ansett Airlines 'delta' livery - July 07, 1973

 Operated in mixed cargo / passenger configuration

-Licensee was Air Tasmania's Chief Pilot Capt Terry Burns and aircraft configured with 32 seats
+The Licensee was Air Tasmania's Chief Pilot Captain Terry Burns and aircraft was configured with 32 seats

 Sold to Air Tasmania - February 1974